Sea of Tranquility

 I had no sense of time as David Schelzel, keyboardist/guitarist Oed Ronne, founding bassist Bobby Mittan and relatively new drummer Peter Anderson plowed through a twenty-two song set, including three new songs which will appear, with any luck, on a new album in 2019 according to Schelzel.

 With the exception of New York 6AM, the band played every song I and the enthusiastic and surprisingly knowledgeable crowd could hope for.
-As I found myself much farther from the stage than I would like, I realized that I no longer had this relatively obsc
+As I found myself much farther from the stage than I would like, I realized that I no longer had this relatively obscure band to myself.

 Eric Sandberg